jupyterlab/extension-examples/advanced/myserverextension/README.md

 ```

 The last piece of configuration needed is the enabling of the server extension.
 This is
-done by copying the JSON:
+done by copying the following JSON file:

 <!-- prettier-ignore-start -->
 ```json5